nradulovic/neon-v2/documentation/coding_standard.md

    `[namespace_]object[_method[_attribute]][_class]`
    - Field **namespace** is mandatory only for public objects.
 Local object shall not have namespace prefix.
-   - Field **object** defines the object.
+   - Field **object** defines the object name.
    - Field **method** is optional and describes the object method.
    - Field **attribute** is optional and describes a particular object attribute.
    - Field **class** specifies the method class.
-For details see method classes.
+For details see [method classes](#1-4-method-classes).

-Lets consider this function `pb_thread_get_name`.
+Lets consider this function name `ntask_get_name`.
 Decoding goes like this:
-- Namespace of this function is *pb* which means it belongs to Neon API namespace.
+- Namespace of this function is *n* which means it belongs to Neon API namespace.
-- Object is *thread*.
+- Object is *task*.
 - Method is *get*, get an attribute value.
 - Attribute is called *name*.
-- No class specified, which means a normal API call.
+- No class specified, which means a normal API object.

 ### 1.2.
-Neon Core API
+Neon objects naming
+All objects declared in Application Programming Interface (API) which are public are following this naming style:
+- Functions, structures, unions and typedefs and macros have no specific prefix.
+- Global variables have namespace prefix `global`.

-All public objects declared in Application Programming Interface (API) are following this naming style:
+All objects declared in Application Programming Interface (API) which are private are following this naming style:
-- Functions, structures, unions and typedefs have namespace prefix `pb_`.
+- Functions, structures, unions and typedefs have object name prefix `p_`.
-- Macros have namespace prefix `PB_`.
+- Macros have object name prefix `P_`.
-- Global variables have namespace prefix `gpb_`.
+- Global variables have name prefix `pglobal_`.

 ### 1.3.
+Name examples

+The following are a few examples:

+* ntask_get_name:
+    * `n` is the Neon API namespace prefix.
+    * `task` is regular object name.
+    * `get` is object method.
+    * `name` is some attribute of the object on which the method operates on.
+* nglobal_list:
+    * `n` is the Neon API namespace prefix.
+    * `global_` is object prefix which denotes that the object is of global scope.
+    * `list` is the name of the object.
+* np_testsuite_run:
-Neon Port API
+    * `n` is the Neon API namespace prefix.
-All Neon Port Interface objects are are following this naming style:
-- Functions, structures, unions and typedefs have namespace prefix `pbport_`.
-- Macros have namespace prefix `PBPORT_`.
-- Global variables have namespace prefix `gpbport_`.
+    * `p_` is object prefix which denotes that the object is private.
+      This object shall not be used by callers code.
+    * `testsuite` is the name of the object.
+    * `run` is object method.

 ### 1.4.
-Objects
-The following groups are defined in Neon API and ports:
-- `kernel` - Kernel services.
-- `thread` - Thread management.
-- `mutex` - Mutex management.
-- `semaphore` - Semaphore management.
-- `timer` - Timer management, depending on the namespace it may be a virtual timer (provided by Neon main API) or hardware timer (provided by Neon port).
-- `memory_pool` - Memory Pool management.
-- `message_queue` - Message Queue management.
-- `cpu` - Used in Neon Port, CPU core.

-### 1.5.
 Method classes
 - When no class is specified the method belongs to normal API call.
 - `_i` - I class - Regular interrupts must be locked before invoking the function.
 To manage the interrupts please refer to